refaktor/rye-fyne/README.md

 - **Interactive Development**: REPL-driven programming with live feedback
 - **Go Integration**: Easy access to Go libraries and embedding in Go applications
 - **Cross-platform**: Build applications that run on Windows, macOS, and Linux

-## Current Status

-Rye-Fyne supports most Fyne widgets and layouts.
-The project is actively developed with regular updates and improvements.
-Pre-built binaries are available for major platforms, and the codebase is stable for production use.

 ## Contributing